LesFerch/WinSetView/README.md

 For example, with the *Pictures* folder type set to large icons and this option *checked*, with *Details* selected, you will see Large icons when you browse to Pictures in Explorer, but you will see a Details view in and Open and Save dialogs in applications such as MSPaint.

-**Set views for "This PC" and "Network"**
+**Set view for "This PC"**

-If this option is checked, *This PC* and *Network* will be set to the view selected.
-If this option is unchecked, these virtual folders will retain their Windows default of Tiles and Group by Category.
+If this option is checked, *This PC* will be set to the view selected.
+If this option is unchecked, this virtual folder will retain its Windows default of *Tiles* and group by *Type*.

-Note: This option simply creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to those virtual folders and set the views.
+**Note**: Because **This PC** does not have its own GUID, this option creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to this folder and set the view.
 These settings are prone to returning to Windows defaults (see *Apply to Folders "Bug"* below).

+**Set view for "Network"**

+If this option is checked, *Network* will be set to the view selected.
+If this option is unchecked, this virtual folder will retain its Windows default of *Tiles* and group by *Category*.

+**Note**: The **Network** virtual folder does not have a *FolderType* registry entry, but does have its own GUID, so this option creates registry values in the *AllFolders* registry key, which is not affected by the *Apply to Folders "Bug"*.

 ## Columns